cicero78M/Cicero_V2/docs/premium_subscription.md

   WhatsApp (`sendDashboardPremiumRequestNotification`).
 - `GET /api/premium/request/:token` returns the request for the authenticated dashboard user.
+- When creating a request, the service re-fetches the dashboard user profile by `dashboard_user_id` to populate `username` and `whatsapp`, ensuring the insert never writes a `NULL` username even if the JWT payload is missing fields.

 On approval, `dashboardPremiumRequestService.approveDashboardPremiumRequest`
 creates an active `dashboard_user_subscriptions` row, refreshes cached premium